Ross Bennett Gampel

 Mr. Gampel was admitted to the Florida Bar in 1978 and to the Bar of the United States District Court for the Southern District of Florida (Federal Court) in January of 1979.
 By 1983 he had already qualified for, and became a member of, the Trial Bar of the United States District Court for the Southern District of Florida.

-In 1989 Mr. Gampel entered into his current partnership with Herman Klemick where he maintained his role as the law firm’s sole trial attorney for these past 23 years.
+In 1989 Mr. Gampel entered into partnership with Herman Klemick (who is now retired), where he maintained his role as the law firm’s sole trial attorney for these past 30 years.
 While spending most of his time litigating and trying cases in the State and Federal Courts of Miami-Dade, Broward, Palm Beach and Monroe counties, Mr. Gampel also represented clients in New York, California and elsewhere.

 In addition to his litigation and trial work, Mr. Gampel has spent considerable time and effort successfully representing clients by performing significant appellate work.
 He has personally written legal briefs and also handled the oral arguments before the appellate court.
 He has long maintained memberships in the Florida Justice Association (formerly known as the Academy of Florida Trial Lawyers) and the American Association for Justice (formerly known as the Association of Trial Lawyers of America).

-While raising two wonderful sons, one now a lawyer and the other attending medical school, he has also maintained active roles in numerous charitable endeavors, served as a member of the Board of Trustees of Bet Shira Congregation and as a member of the Citizens Advisory Board of the Pain Management Center at Deering Hospital in Miami, Florida.
+While raising two wonderful sons (Brian, a lawyer with whom he now works side by side; and Bradley, a medical doctor practicing as a pediatrician in New York), he has also maintained active roles in numerous charitable endeavors, served as a member of the Board of Directors of Bet Shira Congregation and as a member of the Citizens Advisory Board of the Pain Management Center at Deering Hospital in Miami, Florida.